Benefits and Challenges

 Fuel cell systems are not yet as durable as internal combustion engines, especially in some temperature and humidity ranges.
-Fuel cell stack durability in real-world environments is currently about half of what is needed for commercialization.
-Durability has increased substantially over the past few years from 29,000 miles to 75,000 miles, but experts believe a 150,000-mile expected lifetime is necessary for FCVs to compete with gasoline vehicles.
+On-road fuel cell stack durability is currently about half of what is needed for commercialization.
+Durability has increased substantially over the past few years from 29,000 miles to 75,000 miles, but experts believe FCVs must achieve a 150,000-mile expected lifetime to compete with gasoline vehicles.

-Fuel cell technology must be embraced by consumers before its benefits can be realized.
+FCVs must be embraced by consumers before their benefits can be realized.
 As with any new vehicle technology, consumers may have concerns about the dependability and safety of these vehicles when they first hit the market.
 Plus, they must become familiar with a new kind of fuel.
 Public education can accelerate this process.